 The loaf will keep in the refrigerator for about 4-5 days or you can freeze it for up to 5 weeks.
 With either storage method be sure to wrap it tightly.

-**Though the Karuna's Divine Three Drink gives a nutritional boost and flavor profile I love, if you don't have access to Karuna Divine Three Drink use your favorite plant based milk.
+- Though the Karuna's Empower Protein and Fiber give a nutritional boost and flavor profile I love, if you don't have access to Karuna's Empower Protein and Fiber use your favorite plant-based milk.
 (Karuna's is expanding to more regions and with new product launch!
 I will keep you updated on that!)

-***You can use cocnonut sugar if you desire.
-Not sure how it would work with a natural liquid sweetner.
+- You can use coconut sugar if you desire.
+Not sure how it would work with a natural liquid sweetener.
 Coconut sugar is not as sweet as organic cane sugar so you might have to add more.
-I love stevia powder in teas but have never utilizlized in my baking.
-Some have reported an after taste in using stevia powder so for those reasons I do not recommend it for this recipe.
+I love stevia powder in teas but have never utilized in my baking.
+Some have reported an aftertaste in using stevia powder so for those reasons I do not recommend it for this recipe.

 © VEGAN WITH CURVES.
 UNLESS NOTED OTHERWISE, ALL IMAGES, RECIPES, & CONTENT ARE COPYRIGHT PROTECTED AND REGISTERED WITH THE U.S. COPYRIGHT OFFICE.
 MY IMAGES AND WRITTEN CONTENT ARE NOT TO BE USED WITHOUT PRIOR PERMISSION.
 IF YOU WANT TO REPUBLISH A RECIPE, PLEASE RE-WRITE THE RECIPE IN YOUR OWN WORDS, OR LINK BACK TO THE ORIGINAL POST FOR THE RECIPE.
 WHEN SHARING CONTENT FROM AN ARTICLE PLEASE LINK BACK TO THE ORIGINAL BLOG POST.